Tableau Data Source Connection

-If you want to connect to a Data source in Tableau there are many ways.
-In this session we will take a glance on Basic as well as advanced connection types.
+If you want to connect to a Data Source in Tableau there are many ways.
+In this session, we will take a glance at Basic as well as advanced connection types.

 To examine your tableau data, firstly you have to connect Tableau to one or more data sources.
-A Tableau data source can be as easy like an Excel workbook, or as elaborate as a SQL Server or Oracle data warehouse.
+A Tableau data source can be as easy as an Excel workbook, or as elaborate as a SQL Server or Oracle data warehouse.
 After connecting, the data fields become presented in the Data window on the left side of the workbook.
-This connect to tableau data sources tutorial explains the kinds of data supported and how to build and maintain a basic connection.
+This connects to Tableau data sources tutorial explains the kinds of data supported and how to build and maintain a basic connection.

 Supported Data Sources